Getting to Machu Picchu

 Please note: Due to Inca Trail permit restrictions, you must decide at the time of booking whether you want to trek the Inca Trail or not so that there is plenty of time to organise your permit in advance.
 Check this page for details on Inca Trail permits.

 For a relaxing trip to Machu Picchu, we take a short transfer from Cuzco to Poroy, followed by a scenic rail journey to Aguas Calientes.
 Here we spend the night in a local hostel before rising early and taking a short bus ride to the summit.
 Seated in comfort in economy class, you will enjoy impressive passing views of the Andes and have plenty of space to store your belongings above your head or in luggage compartments.
 The transfer from Cuzco to Poroy takes about twenty minutes.
-The train takes about 3 hours and 30 minutes to reach Aguas Calientes, followed by a bus ride of about 30 minutes to the entrance of Machu Picchu.
+The train takes about 3 hours and 30 minutes to reach Aguas Calientes and the bus ride the following day is approximately 30 minutes to the entrance of Machu Picchu.
 During the afternoon spent in Aguas Calientes you will be able to browse the shops and take a dip in the hot springs.
 The following morning, you will have plenty of time at Machu Picchu with your guide, making your way back to Cuzco in the afternoon.

 If you are on an Overland Expedition or Adventure Tour that includes time to trek the Inca Trail or Lares Trek but you would prefer not to take part, you will have free time to enjoy the sights in and around Cuzco.
 A train/bus trip or a one day hike to Machu Picchu is then included in your tour price.
 If you are on a Adventures for 20s & 30s tour you can book a bus/train ride to Machu Picchu as an optional excursion.

 See our Peru adventure tours page for the full list of packages that include a visit to Machu Picchu.